sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

 * non-contains the value (notContains)
 * starts with the value (startsWith)
 * endsWith (endsWith)
-* You can thing more operators if you need it
+* You can think more operators if you need it

-Then we model the filter, with the field we will use to the the value in the data, the value for the filter, the comparator operator, and a couple of flag to refine the filter behavior, if it should case-sensitive (case-insensitive by default)
+Then we model the filter, with the field we will use to the the value in the data, the value for the filter, the comparator operator, and a couple of flags to refine the filter behavior, if it should be case-sensitive (case-insensitive by default)

-With that we an write a function to compare 2 values using the operator and the filter constraints like if the comparative should be case-sensitive or non-case-sensitive:
+With that, we will write a function to compare 2 values using the operator and the filter constraints like if the comparative should be case-sensitive or non-case-sensitive:

 ```ts
 function compare<T = unknown>(